Incoming transactions

 Additionally, you can set up webhooks to receive incoming Travel Rule transaction messages and outgoing status updates in real time to your application.
 See Webhooks and Webhook signatures for details.

-If inbound web traffic is not feasible, you can poll the Transactions API (GET /transactions/{id}) on a back-off schedule to retrieve DELIVERED, CONFIRMED, and DECLINED statuses.
+If inbound web traffic is not feasible, you can poll the Transactions API (GET /transactions/{id}) on a back-off schedule to retrieve DELIVERED, CONFIRMED, DECLINED, and CANCELLED statuses.

 You can rehearse webhook handling, receive incoming Travel Rule messages, and monitor outgoing status updates end to end using the sandbox guidance in Testing your implementation.